Pometry/Raphtory/README.md

 # License

-Raphtory is licensed under the terms of the Apache License (check out our LICENSE file).
+Raphtory is licensed under the terms of the GNU General Public License v3.0 (check out our LICENSE file).